-The presence of moisture at the rear of the instrument could cause damage either by entering the instrument through the breathing hole or by coming into contact with the electrical connectors.
+Keep the rear of instrument dry.
+Failure to observe this caution could result in damage if water enters the instrument through the breathing hole or comes into contact with the electrical connectors.

-ST60 instruments can be fitted either above or below deck, provided that the rear of the instrument is sited where it is protected from contact with water.
+ST60+ instruments can be fitted either above or below deck, provided that the rear of the instrument is sited where it is protected from contact with water.